BourneDevLtd/PHPDocker/README.md

 Contains docker images for an apache server running different versions of PHP.

-PHP (various versions, based on tag) is prepackaged with extensions (APC, PDO_MYSQL, MYSQLI).
+PHP (various versions, based on tag) is prepackaged with extensions (APC, PDO_MYSQL, MYSQLI, GD).

 Apache has rewrite headers module enabled.